JaccoGritter/vinum/README.md

 </ul>

 All shop owner stories still need implementation: <br>
-As shop owner I want to be able to add/delete/update/see products in my system0 .....
+As shop owner I want to be able to add/delete/update/see products in my system .....